MikeGawi/ePiframe/README.md

 ### Command line

-Main ePiframe script is written in Python and can work from CLI, the ePiframe service just runs it without any arguments.
+Main ePiframe script *ePiframe.py* is written in Python and can work from CLI, the ePiframe service daemon *ePiframe_service.py* just runs it without any arguments.
 But here are additional available commands helpful for tests and debugging:

+Syntax: ```ePiframe.py [option]```
 * ```--check-config``` - checks configuration file syntax
 * ```--test``` - tests whole chain: credentials, pickle file and downloads photo **but without** sending it to the display.
 Used to test configuration, photo filtering, etc
 * ```--test-display [file]``` - displays the photo ```file``` on attached display with current ePiframe configuration.
 If no file is provided the ```photo_convert_filename``` from the configuration is used. __Only__ converted photos should be put on display!
 Use ```--test-convert``` for that